SarthakVats13/HealthcareSymptomChecker/demo/demo_script.md

 **[Click "Analyze Symptoms"]**

-"The application is now sending the request to our backend, which uses Claude AI to analyze the symptoms."
+"The application is now sending the request to our backend, which uses Google Gemini AI to analyze the symptoms."

 **[Wait for results]**